 No worries though…with the help of a few of my favorite go-to problem solvers and Silk Mineral paint in Bay Breeze, this turned into a real beauty!

 How pretty is that transfer against this beautiful, soft color?
-It didn’t last long in my booth!
+You can find it in my Etsy shop HERE!

 At number four is this petite chair that I picked up for $5 at the thrift store: